-Government, civil society sectors, organised business, professional bodies, higher education institutions, research communities, co-opted members and organised labour are all represented in the Human Resources Development Council.
+Government, civil society sectors, organised business, professional bodies, higher education institutions, research communities, co-opted members and organised labour are represented in the HRDC.

 Comprises of the below tiers

-The HRDC’s formal relationships with Provincial Human Resource Development Councils are decided by the Plenary in consultation with the above tiers.
+The HRDC’s formal relationships with Provincial Human Resource Development Councils shall be decided by the Plenary in consultation with such councils.

 The Human Resource Development Council of South Africa is supported by a Technical Working Group (TWG), which provides both strategic and technical information and advice to and executes decisions on behalf of the council.